robak86/hardwired/README.md

 #### Scoped Definition

-Creates a new instance for each scope.
+Creates a definition of an instance that is scoped to a particular container or scope.
+A new instance will be created for each scope.

 ```typescript
 import { fn } from 'hardwired';